nunzayin/util/README.md

 ### Dependencies

-> BTW most of the dependencies probably can be replaced (e.x.
-Arch with any
+> BTW most of the dependencies probably can be replaced (e.g. Arch with any
 > other `pacman`-based distro, `yay` - with any other AUR helper, etc.) but I'm
 > not gonna test them.